 · Involuntary recurring memories; also known as ‘intrusion memories’ disturbing uncontrollable memories of the event begin to reoccur, you start having flashbacks and it feels like you are experiencing the moment again.

 · Mood swings; your relationships begin to falter, you find yourself detaching from people you used to be close to, your family and friends.
 You begin to lose interest in activities you once loved.
-Nothing seems to interest, you just want to be by yourself, slowly entering into depression.
+Nothing seems to interest you, you just want to be by yourself, slowly entering into depression.

 · Switch in reactions; emotional numbness, this is also called arousal symptoms it includes being constantly on guard for danger even when you’re in safe spaces, having trouble concentrating for long, lots of trouble sleeping, easily irritated, angry, extreme feelings of guilt and shame.